mwotton/roboservant/EXAMPLE.md

   }

--- there are other tweakable things in the config, like maximum runtime, reps, -- per-request healthchecks, and verbose logging.
+-- there are other tweakable things in the config, like maximum runtime, reps, -- per-request healthchecks, seeds, and verbose logging.
 Have a look at -- Roboservant.Types.Config for details.
 ```